-By far the most common question I get asked on Instagram is how to choose safe cookware, or what is the best non toxic cookware.
-Between pots, pans and bakeware I answer more direct messages about this than any other question.
-So I decided it was finally time to write a whole post dedicated to this topic to help you choose the best non-toxic cookware, and cookware that is free from toxic chemicals.
-Cookware can be expensive, and I want to ensure you are spending your money on quality items that are also good for your health.
-There is also a lot of misleading information out there that can make deciding what to buy that much more challenging.
+By far the most common question I get asked on Instagram is how to choose safe cookware, or what are the best non-toxic cookware options.
+Between pots, pans and bakeware I answer more direct messages about this than any other question, so I decided it was time to write a whole post dedicated to this topic to help you choose the best safe cookware, and cookware that is free from toxic chemicals.

-In this article I will review the best non-toxic cookware, the materials to avoid when choosing cookware, which materials are safe to purchase as well as my favourite brands and what I use in my own home, including non toxic cookware sets, the best affordable non toxic cookware options and the best non toxic non stick cookware.
-And if you are interested in the research, I have included the references I used to write this article at the end of the post.
+In this article I will review the best non-toxic cookware, the materials to avoid when choosing cookware, which materials are safe to purchase, as well as my favourite brands and what I use in my own home.

 Materials to avoid when choosing cookware:

-In other words, you want to avoid PFOA exposure, and thus non stick cookware as much as you can.
-And one of the easiest ways to do so is to avoid any non-stick or Teflon coated cookware including pots, pans or bakeware (baking sheets, muffin pans, donut pans etc).
+In other words, you want to avoid PFAS chemicals, and thus nonstick cookware and bakeware as much as you can.
+One of the easiest ways to do so is to avoid any non-stick or Teflon cookware including pots, pans, air fryers, and bakeware (baking sheets, muffin pans, donut pans etc).

-Lead is very difficult to avoid in cookware.
-Most brands claim to be lead-free, but it’s been shown multiple times that there are actually low levels of lead (below Prop 65 standards) in many cookware products.
-This is a huge problem because lead is extremely harmful to our health and accumulates very easily in the body, so even small amounts of exposure accumulate overtime.
+Lead is very difficult to completely avoid in cookware.
+Most brands claim to be lead-free, but it’s been shown multiple times that there are low levels of lead in many cookware products.
+This is a concern because lead is harmful to our health and accumulates very easily in the body, so even small amounts of exposure accumulate overtime.

 Lead is toxic, especially to children.
 Lead harms almost every system in the body and has been linked to numerous health problems including brain damage, hearing loss, miscarriages, premature births, increased blood pressure, kidney damage, hormone imbalances and nervous system problems.